It seems that a few Windows 10 users are having issues with the video driver for the virtual machine when they try to install Windows 10 on it.

-So, basically the most important features affected by the video driver issues in VirtualBox are the auto-resize option that you use for the guest display to work properly, the clipboard sharing feature and also the mouse integration process.
-Also, as a reminder, you need to download the last version of Oracle VirtualBox because this is the one that is fully compatible with your Windows 10 operating system.
+So, basically, the most important features affected by the video driver issues in VirtualBox are the auto-resize option that you use for the guest display to work properly, the clipboard sharing feature, and also the mouse integration process.

 How do I fix video driver issues in VirtualBox?

 1. Enable 2D and 3D video acceleration

 - Close the Virtual Machine on Windows 10.

 - After the device starts, open the settings page of the Windows 10 Virtual Machine.

 - Left click or tap on the “Display” settings which you can find on the left side panel.